 The Snail Problem

-A snail is at the bottom of a 20 meters deep pit.
-Every day the snail climbs 5 meters upwards, but at night it slides 4 meters back downwards.
-How many days does it take before the snail reaches the top of the pit?
+Riddle: A snail is at the bottom of a 20-meter pit.
+Every day the snail climbs 5 meters up but at night it slides down 4 meters.
+How many days does it take before the snail reaches the top?

-Flip the 9 and turn it into a 6.
-(There are no rules about the numbers–the question was about the balls!)
-To the 3 balls are 6, 11, and 13.
+Answer: Flip the nine and turn it into a 6 and then the three balls are 6, 11, and 13.

 Tricky Math Puzzle